ivosokoloski/VaccinationApp/README.md

 # Vaccination App

-**Vaccination App** е **mini апликација развиена со ASP.NET MVC**, наменета за изучување на **основните концепти на MVC архитектурата во .NET околина**.
+**Vaccination App** is a **mini application developed with ASP.NET MVC**, intended for studying the **basic concepts of the MVC architecture in a .NET environment**.

-## 📌 Опис
+## 📌 Description

-Апликацијата служи како **едукативен проект** за практикување на основните функционалности кои се користат во MVC апликации, со посебен фокус на **CRUD операции**, работа со база на податоци и корисничка најава.
+The application serves as an **educational project** for practicing the basic functionalities used in MVC applications, with a special focus on **CRUD operations**, working with a database, and user login.

-Проектот е развиен за **факултетски и едукативни цели**, со цел подобро разбирање на начинот на функционирање на ASP.NET MVC апликациите.
+The project is developed for **faculty and educational purposes**, with the goal of better understanding how ASP.NET MVC applications function.

-## 🧱 Архитектура
+## 🧱 Architecture

-Апликацијата е изградена според **MVC (Model–View–Controller)** архитектонскиот модел:
+The application is built according to the **MVC (Model–View–Controller)** architectural pattern:

-- **Model** – модели и бизнис логика
+- **Model** – models and business logic
-- **View** – кориснички интерфејс (Razor Views)
+- **View** – user interface (Razor Views)
-- **Controller** – обработка на HTTP барања и логика
+- **Controller** – handling HTTP requests and logic

-Овој пристап овозможува јасна поделба на одговорности и полесно одржување на апликацијата.
+This approach enables clear separation of responsibilities and easier maintenance of the application.

-## ⚙️ Функционалности
+## ⚙️ Functionalities

-- CRUD операции (Create, Read, Update, Delete)
+- CRUD operations (Create, Read, Update, Delete)
-- Работа со ентитети поврзани со вакцинација
+- Working with entities related to vaccination
-- Корисничка најава (Login)
+- User login
-- Основна автентикација со вградени .NET механизми
+- Basic authentication using built-in .NET mechanisms
-- Автоматско управување со кориснички сесии
+- Automatic management of user sessions

-## 🔐 Автентикација
+## 🔐 Authentication

-Апликацијата користи **вградени .NET механизми за најава**, со што се овозможува:
+The application uses **built-in .NET login mechanisms**, which enable:
-- кориснички login
+- user login
-- контрола на пристап до одредени функционалности
+- access control to certain functionalities
-- основна заштита на податоците
+- basic data protection

-## 🗄 База на податоци
+## 🗄 Database

 - **Local Database**
-- Работа со локална база преку Entity Framework
+- Working with a local database via Entity Framework
-- Перзистирање и управување со податоци
+- Data persistence and management

-## 🛠 Користени технологии
+## 🛠 Technologies Used

 - C#
 - ASP.NET MVC